zhangzihan-is-good/AI-breast-cancer/README.md

 # AI-breast-cancer
 This repo is the implementation for "**MutiBCD: A Multimodal model that simulates the human diagnostic process for automated Breast Cancer Detection**"
 ## Abstract
-In response to the complexities of breast cancer detection, our study introduces MutiBCD, a multimodal model that mimics the human diagnostic process for automated breast cancer detection.
+To enhance the accuracy of BC detection, our study introduces MultiBCD, a multimodal model that emulates the human diagnostic process for BC detection.
 Integrating an image classifier with GPT-4, it evaluates mammographic images alongside patient complaints.
 The model’s dual-head autoencoder efficiently processes image data, eliminating the need for manual lesion delineation, while GPT-4 extracts critical information from patient narratives.

-MutiBCD demonstrates superior diagnostic accuracy and efficiency, achieving an F1 score of 86.49% and a recall rate of 94.12%, which marks an improvement over traditional methods.
+MultiBCD demonstrates superior diagnostic accuracy and efficiency, achieving an F1 score of 80.15\% and a recall rate of 90.68\%, which marks an improvement over traditional methods.
 Furthermore, its design, emphasizing interpretability, aligns with the intuitive experience of medical consultations.
-The encouraging results of MutiBCD in breast cancer detection indicate its potential for application in similar diagnostic contexts.
+The encouraging results of MultiBCD in BC detection indicate its potential for application in similar diagnostic contexts.

-The MutiBCD model is characterized by its compact structure, flexible and efficient coupling, and the open-sourcing of its code [https://github.com/zhangzihan-is-good/AI-breast-cancer](https://github.com/zhangzihan-is-good/AI-breast-cancer), thereby enhancing the model's practical utility.

 ## Directory
 - [Abstract](#abstract)